Sara Philibotte

 I've always loved problem solving and learning about people, but I fell in love with academic research in college.
 While taking a cognitive neuroscience class taught by Dr. Wallisch, I approached him during office hours and asked him how to get started in doing psychology research.
 By the end of the semester, with a few students, we co-founded the Fox Lab - a new research lab focused on the intersection of psychology and music.

-In the Fox Lab, I learned how to do research from beginning to end.
-From recruiting participants and obtaining IRB approval to spending a year preparing my experimental stimuli, I learned how to be thorough in ensuring the quality of my research - principles that have served me well in the professional world, from digital marketing to strategy consulting.
+In the Fox Lab, I learned how to do a research project from beginning to end.
+From recruiting participants and obtaining IRB approval to spending a year preparing my experimental stimuli, I learned how to be thorough in ensuring the quality of my research - principles that have served me well in the professional world, from digital marketing to business strategy consulting.

 I learned the value of diligence in the scientific process as I ran over 600 participants through a 2-hour study.
 I also got my hands dirty in a massive data set, learning to analyze and visualize my data in order to tell my story.
 After I graduated, I published a research paper in PLoS One and presented my findings at the Society for Neuroscience annual conference.